pettod/count-code-lines/README.md

-# count-code-lines
+# Count Code Lines

-Count all code lines in given directory and its subdirectories
+Count all code lines in given directory and its subdirectories.
+Define wheter to count from subdirectories or not.
+Count code lines only from defined file types.